amworsley/m1-debian/README.md

 For installations before 2022-12-12, see <https://thomas.glanzmann.de/asahi/README.txt>

-Later it might be necessary to upgrade the stub parition in order to support the GPU code.
+Later it might be necessary to upgrade the stub partion in order to support the GPU code.
 As soon as that happens, I'll add the instructions and a video in order to do so, but short version is: